Skip to main content

 Additionally, it has found application in various domains and use cases, such as identity management, voting systems, supply chain management, and healthcare records.

-Block diagram of Blockchain Technology
+Blockchain Technology

-Hash pointer in the Blockchain
+Hash Pointer in the Blockchain

 In the blockchain, a hash pointer generates a unique identifier by applying a hash function to a specific data block.